Meeco/docs/guides/api-guides/wallet/add-credentials.md

   { "key": { "kty": "EC", "crv": "P-256" } }
   ```

-## Receive a credential (OpenID4VCI)
+## Issuer-initiated issuance (OpenID4VCI)

-Receiving a credential from an issuer is a sequence of three calls.
+Receiving a credential from an issuer via issuer-initiated issuance is a sequence of three calls.
 Each call returns a `state` value that links the steps of a single flow; pass it to the next call.

 ### 1. Register the credential offer